 - Charles K. Wolfe

-- and Michael Ann Williams
+- , revised by Michael Ann Williams

 (b Point Leavell, KY, July 13, 1895; d Springfield, OH, Sept 23, 1989).
 American country and folk music performer.
 Raised in Garrard County, Kentucky, Kincaid absorbed the religious music and ballad traditions of his family.
 He learned to play on a guitar his father reputedly acquired from trading a dog, and his “hound dawg” guitar became his trademark throughout his career.
 Kincaid dropped out of school after fifth grade and later resumed his education at Berea College Academy, completing high school at age 26.
 At Berea, Kincaid began to systematically collect ballads and other forms of traditional music.
 After graduation, he married his music teacher, a graduate of Oberlin Conservatory.
 Kincaid relocated to Chicago to attend the YMCA College and there auditioned with a college quartet at WLS, a local radio station.
 Kincaid, “the Kentucky Mountain Boy,” soon became a hit with his clear tenor and his rendition of traditional ballads such as “Barbara Allen.”
 By the early 1930s, Kincaid was one of the most popular radio performers nationally, and he augmented his radio salary with songbook sales and live performances.
 He also he recorded prolifically for Gennett, Brunswick, ARC, Decca, RCA, and others.
 He worked at radio stations in Pittsburgh, New York, Boston, Cincinnati, and Wheeling with his partner ...